 Did you know that in many states, just one phone call, email, letter or in-person solicitation to a potential donor could trigger the need for a nonprofit organization to register (in advance) to legally solicit charitable donations?

-With up to 40 states requiring nonprofits to file initial registrations and/or renewals every year, complying with state fundraising laws can cost hundreds of hours and thousands of dollars in fees per year, depending on the size of your organization.
+With up to 40 states requiring nonprofits to file initial charitable organization registration and/or renewals every year, complying with state fundraising laws can cost hundreds of hours and thousands of dollars in fees per year, depending on the size of your organization.

 Fortunately, there are some strategies that can help limit the number of states where you have to register.
 Let’s take a look.